atahullah/blaTEM-1-Escherichia-coli/README.md

 # 📖 Project Overview

-Antimicrobial resistance (AMR) is one of the greatest threats to global public health, reducing the effectiveness of antibiotics used to treat bacterial infections.
-Among the numerous resistance mechanisms identified in Gram-negative bacteria, the **TEM-1 β-lactamase** enzyme is one of the most prevalent and extensively studied due to its widespread distribution and role in β-lactam antibiotic resistance.
+Antimicrobial resistance (AMR) is one of the most significant global public health challenges, threatening the effectiveness of antibiotics used to treat bacterial infections.
+Among Gram-negative bacteria, the **TEM-1 β-lactamase** enzyme is one of the most prevalent resistance determinants and plays an important role in resistance to β-lactam antibiotics.

-The **blaTEM-1** gene encodes the TEM-1 β-lactamase enzyme, which hydrolyzes β-lactam antibiotics such as penicillins and early-generation cephalosporins.
-Naturally occurring mutations within this enzyme may alter residue interactions, local structural stability, protein folding, and potentially influence enzymatic properties.
-Understanding these structural changes provides valuable insight into the molecular evolution of antimicrobial resistance.

-This repository presents an **in silico structural analysis** of two amino acid substitutions, **I84V** and **V184A**, identified in the TEM-1 β-lactamase protein of *Escherichia coli*.
-The study integrates publicly available biological data with established computational bioinformatics tools to investigate the predicted structural consequences of these mutations.
+This repository presents an **in silico structural bioinformatics study** investigating two amino acid substitutions (**I84V** and **V184A**) in the TEM-1 β-lactamase protein of *Escherichia coli*.
+The study uses publicly available nucleotide sequences, experimentally determined protein structures, and established computational tools to evaluate the predicted structural consequences of these substitutions.

+The computational workflow includes:

+- Retrieval of nucleotide sequences
+- Multiple sequence alignment
+- Mutation identification
+- Protein translation
+- Protein structure retrieval
+- Residue verification
+- Structural visualization
+- Protein stability prediction
+- Residue interaction analysis
+- Interpretation of predicted structural effects

-The computational workflow included sequence retrieval, mutation identification, protein translation, structural visualization, residue verification, and protein stability prediction.
-Wild-type and mutant nucleotide sequences were obtained from public databases, aligned using BioEdit, translated into protein sequences, and compared with the experimentally determined TEM-1 crystal structure (PDB ID: **1BTL**).
-Structural visualization was performed using PyMOL, while mutation-induced stability changes and residue interaction networks were evaluated using DynaMut2.
+Wild-type and mutant nucleotide sequences were obtained from publicly available databases, aligned using **BioEdit**, translated into protein sequences, and compared with the experimentally determined TEM-1 crystal structure (**PDB ID: 1BTL**).
+Structural visualization was performed using **PyMOL**, while predicted stability changes and residue interaction networks were analyzed using **DynaMut2**.

-This repository contains the complete computational workflow, supporting datasets, structural models, analysis outputs, figures, and documentation generated during the study.
-It is intended to serve as a reproducible educational and research resource for students and researchers interested in structural bioinformatics, protein mutation analysis, and antimicrobial resistance.
+This repository provides the datasets, computational workflow, analysis outputs, figures, and supporting documentation generated during this undergraduate bioinformatics research project.
+It is intended as a reproducible educational resource for students and researchers interested in structural bioinformatics, protein mutation analysis, and antimicrobial resistance.

 ---